High cholesterol: Guidelines

 In the US, guidelines exist from the National Cholesterol Education Program (2004) and a joint body of professional societies led by the American Heart Association.

 In the UK, the National Institute for Health and Clinical Excellence has made recommendations for the treatment of elevated cholesterol levels, published in 2008, and a new guideline appeared in 2014 that covers the prevention of cardiovascular disease in general.

-The Task Force for the management of dyslipidaemias of the European Society of Cardiology and the European Atherosclerosis Society published guidelines for the management of dyslipidaemias in 2011.
+The Task Force for the Management of Dyslipidaemias of the European Society of Cardiology and the European Atherosclerosis Society published guidelines for the management of dyslipidaemias in 2011.

 Specific populations

 Among people whose life expectancy is relatively short, hypercholesterolemia is not a risk factor for death by any cause including coronary heart disease.
 Among people older than 70, hypercholesterolemia is not a risk factor for being hospitalized with myocardial infarction or angina.
 There are also increased risks in people older than 85 in the use of statin drugs.
-Because of this, medications which lower lipid levels should not be routinely used among people with limited life expectancy.
+Because of this, medications that lower lipid levels should not be routinely used among people with limited life expectancy.

-The American College of Physicians recommends for hypercholesterolemia in people with diabetes:
+The American College of Physicians recommends the following for hypercholesterolemia in people with diabetes: